 - There’s not much crime on the Gili’s, but with that said, it’s always best to be prepared for unforeseen circumstances.
-Make sure you have travel cover to keep you and your belongings safe.
-World Nomads is highly recommended, and applying online couldn’t be easier.
+World Nomads offers simple and flexible travel insurance.
+Buy at home or while traveling and claim online from anywhere in the world.

 - There are only a handful of ATMs on the island.
 It’s a good idea to carry a bit of extra cash with you.